GabrielSlima/blog/articles/clean-code-clean-systems.md

         pointcut specifying where to apply an advice...
     </p>
     <p>
-        We can specific when a certain advice is executed by using <i>pointcuts</i>.
+        We specify when a certain advice is executed by using <i>pointcuts</i>.
 In other words, we can decided when an additional behavior (advice) will be applied to a specfic part of the code by using pointcuts.
         In this way the cross-cutting concerns are keept in one place and are used by expressions.
     </p>